When did this real estate blog start?

 Believe it or not, the Internet is full of blogging training on YouTube.
 Keep in mind that a lot of real estate agents across the country (and Canada) also were helpful to me.

-Another (early on) forum were RE BarCamps which are informal get-togethers of real estate “tech” nerds interested in sharing their knowledge.
+Another (early on) forum was RE BarCamps which are informal get-togethers of real estate “tech” nerds interested in sharing their knowledge.
 Great low-key forums take place across the U.S. thanks to volunteers and without sales presentations.
 Thanks everyone!

 Oh, and thank you Pam Taylor who was a demanding English teacher at The Gunnery School in Washington, Connecticut.